SAP-archive/cloud-workflow-codejam/exercises/04/readme.md

 :point_right: Go to the SAP Web IDE Full-Stack.
 If you don't have the URL bookmarked, go via the Services navigation menu item in the SAP Cloud Platform Cockpit, select the SAP Web IDE Full-Stack service, and use the "Go to Service" link.

 :point_right: Once in the SAP Web IDE Full-Stack, go to the Development perspective (via menu option View -> Development).
-There, use the context menu (i.e. right-click) on the "Workspace" folder to create a new folder:
+There, use the context menu (i.e. right-click) on the "Workspace" folder to create a new folder called "destinationtest":

 ![creating a new folder](newfolder.png)

-Call the new folder "destinationtest".

 :point_right: Take the [neo-app.json](neo-app.json) file from this repository (save the "Raw" version) and upload it, with the same name, to this new "destinationtest" folder, using the context menu "Import -> File or Project", so that you end up with something that looks like this: